sahiliamsso/docs/source/admin-guide/saml.md

 **SSO Testing Endpoint**
 Every website (SP) should have both a staging and a production URI endpoint which can be checked for SSO.
+It's important to thoroughly test all scenarios in a development environment before moving the configuration into production.

 ### Create a Trust Relationship in the Gluu Server
 * Go to SAML → Trust Relationships